Splashcard04/Map-Key/src/ReMapper/Wiki.md

 Map key is a library of functions designed to extend [ReMapper](https://github.com/Swifter1243/ReMapper) if you are not using ReMapper, then try having a look at the other mappings tools supported by MapKey.
 For those using ReMapper, welcome!

-MapKey is a feature packed extension of ReMapper designed to make many tedious tasks much simpler.
+MapKey is a feature-packed extension of ReMapper designed to make many tedious tasks much simpler.

 # Documentation